 In a previous article, I outlined some issues ‘ulema have discussed with cultured (also known as lab-grown) meat.
 One is the impossibility of a blanket replacement of meat with lab-grown meat in light of religious obligations and recommendations of slaughter on certain occasions.
 The American Fiqh Academy’s fatwa (ruling) from Mufti Abdullah Nana, Abrar Mirza, and Sohail Bengali also note the current procedure’s use of impermissible animal products (mainly Fetal Bovine Serum [FBS]) and the source cells (derived from living animals), which constitutes maytah (carrion) and is haram for consumption.

-I also mentioned briefly in that article similar discussions in the Jewish community.
+I also mentioned briefly in the article that there are similar discussions in the Jewish community.
 An article published in The Wall Street Journal in November 2021, Is that Kosher?
 Rabbis Debate Plant-Based ‘Pork’, discussed the community’s hesitance to certify Impossible Foods Inc.’s plant-based pork as kosher.
 Kashrut refers to the set of dietary laws under Halakha (Jewish law), with guidelines on the types of food permissible for consumption to which foods cannot be mixed with others.
 Pork is disallowed, as it is under the Shar’ia.

 The article then links this to an “emotional reaction” for why the kosher certification group denied certification to the plant-based pork, despite it being completely animal-free.
 It also references unnamed “historians” surmising Islam’s prohibition on pork and pig-products due to habits of the animal.
 While the article is interesting in its coverage of debate over plant-based meats in religious circles, there’s some curious sections.